- 4 Beds

 |$300,000 - $400,000||$400,000 - $500,000||$500,000 - $600,000|

-Looking to buy a home in Hays County?
+Looking for a house in Buda?
 Feel free to contact us with any questions.

 Incorporated as a city in 1948, Buda has managed to stay affordable and safe, even as it has grown.
 City officials are elected and must live within city limits, so the people who run the city are a vibrant part of the community itself.